Nominations are being sought to recognise the efforts of people in Nottingham who strive to improve the health and wellbeing of others.

 The awards are organised jointly by Nottingham City Council, Nottingham City Health and Wellbeing Board, NHS Nottingham City Clinical Commissioning Group (CCG), One Nottingham and the Youth Parliament.

-The awards will have two categories – individual and group – and nominations are now open.
-Entries can be submitted until 11.59pm on Friday 15 September
+The awards will have two categories – individual and group – and nominations open today (Monday 25 July).
+Entries can be submitted until Friday 16 September.

-The winner and runner-up will be decided by a judging panel consisting of representatives from the CCG, Health and Wellbeing Board, One Nottingham and Youth Parliament, plus the city’s Director of Public Health, Alison Challenger.
+The two winners and runners-up will be decided by a judging panel consisting of representatives from the CCG, Health and Wellbeing Board, One Nottingham and Youth Parliament, plus the city’s Director of Public Health, Alison Challenger.

-Alison Challenger said: “Michael Varnam was very well known among the communities that he served.
-He was respected and admired in equal measure within Nottingham’s healthcare community, not least for the work he did to improve the health and wellbeing of so many vulnerable people.
+Alison Challenger said: “Michael Varnam was extremely respected and admired within Nottingham’s healthcare community, not least for the work he did to improve the health and wellbeing of so many vulnerable people.

 Dr Hugh Porter, Chair and Clinical Lead at NHS Nottingham City CCG, said: “Michael was an inspirational doctor and incredibly well-liked by colleagues and patients alike.
 He made a real difference to so many local people.